Looking for a mid-week treat? I have got you covered with these moist vegan chocolate raspberry banana muffins!

-Gluten-free, super moist, and loaded with gooey chocolate chips and fresh raspberries, these muffins are also acceptable for breakfast.
+Gluten-free, super moist, and loaded with gooey chocolate chips and fresh raspberries, these vegan muffins are also acceptable for breakfast.
 Let’s bake!

 If you have tried my Cream Cheese Banana Bread, this recipe will look similar as I use the same batter here.